mesonbuild/meson/docs/markdown/Users.md

 lookup based on OpenStreetMap data
  - [libspng](https://gitlab.com/randy408/libspng), a C library for reading and writing Portable Network Graphics (PNG) format files
+ - [libui](https://github.com/andlabs/libui), a simple and portable (but not inflexible) GUI library in C that uses the native GUI technologies of each platform it supports
  - [Libva](https://github.com/intel/libva), an implementation for the VA (VIdeo Acceleration) API
  - [Libzim](https://github.com/openzim/libzim), the reference implementation for the ZIM file format
  - [Marker](https://github.com/fabiocolacio/Marker), a GTK-3 markdown editor